Website icon Xpert.Digital

 Delivery vs. Click & Collect

-For many people, having to go to the supermarket to buy pizza or pasta for dinner after a hard day at work is an unappealing idea.
-Of course, things can now be done differently, as buying groceries online is already a given in many places.
-While England and France are shining with high growth rates, other European countries are still in the starting blocks.
-This also includes – still – Germany, where buying food online is still a marginal phenomenon despite high growth figures.
-However, this can change quickly, as many grocery retailers are now relying on online shop solutions to meet the e-commerce competition that is emerging.
+Having to go to the supermarket after a long day at work to buy pizza or pasta for dinner isn't exactly an appealing prospect for many.
+Of course, things are different now, as online grocery shopping is commonplace in many places.
+While England and France boast high growth rates, other European countries are still in the starting blocks.
+This includes Germany – for now – where online grocery shopping, despite significant increases, remains a niche phenomenon.
+However, this could change quickly, as many food retailers are now relying on online shop solutions to meet the growing competition from e-commerce.

-The customer rewards these efforts.
-According to studies, over 60 percent of consumers find it practical to buy everyday items online.
-In addition to a user-friendly website and competitive prices, smoothly running intralogistical processes are among the central success factors for a functioning online grocery store.
+Customers appreciate these efforts.
+According to studies, over 60 percent of consumers find it convenient to buy everyday items online.
+Besides a user-friendly website and competitive prices, smoothly running intralogistics processes are among the key success factors for a functioning online grocery store.
 But what about the delivery of the goods?

 In Germany, retailers like Rewe and Edeka primarily rely on truck transport for their goods.
 For customers, this has the advantage of delivering their ordered products directly to their homes, saving them a trip to the supermarket.
 However, it also presents them with one of the main problems in e-commerce delivery: accepting the delivery, which the recipient must be home to receive unless they have specified an alternative address.
 Unlike regular parcels, supermarket deliveries can't simply be left at the corner kiosk, as there's highly unlikely to be a suitable place to temporarily store temperature-sensitive items like dairy products or frozen food.
 To avoid this, a precise delivery date is essential for both retailers and consumers.
 This, in turn, creates additional logistical challenges for the sender, on top of the already incurred transport costs.
 Here, it's primarily the expenses for personnel (drivers) and vehicles (trucks, fuel) that complicate the retailer's calculations.
 Because one thing is certain: if the transport surcharge on the online order is too high, the customer will abandon the purchase.
 Given the low margins prevalent in the German food retail sector, this presents a dilemma for retailers.
-At the same time, it's also one reason why online grocery shopping hasn't yet taken off, and why a major player like Amazon with its Fresh delivery service in Germany.
+At the same time, it is also one reason why online food e-commerce has not yet taken off, and why a major player like Amazon has not yet achieved significant success with its Fresh delivery service in Germany

 However, there is an alternative that at least partially relieves retailers and consumers of transport costs and delivery problems: Click & Collect – ordering online and later picking up in the store, following the model of the classic drive-in system.